 Want to know more about the science behind Oobleck?
 Check out our Colour Changing Oobleck Science Fair Project for lots of mind-blowing science!

 We were having so much fun, I forgot to get video!
 But you can check out our video of Glow in the Dark Oobleck in action here:

 This Oobleck is perfect for a fall science lesson or could be used at a party.
 Finding items in the Oobleck and getting them out, is a big challenge.
 My kids are always surprised how much finger strength it takes to extract items from Oobleck.
 It looks all liquid and easy, but the second you try and pinch, pull or push, it’s solid like a wall.

 So instead of bobbing for apples this Halloween, why not have kids “Search for Spiders” in Halloween Oobleck?

 It’s a game and science!

-Just remember never put Oobleck down the drain.
+Just remember never put Oobleck down the drain, as it can clog the pipes.
 When you are done scrape it into the garbage.